-The tardigrade has baffled scientists for years, for its ability to survive everything it's been exposed to so far — even space.
+The tardigrade has baffled scientists for years with its ability to survive everything it has been exposed to so far — even space.

 No creature on earth, or perhaps in the universe, has been through as much as the tardigrade and lived to tell the tale.

 Measuring just over one millimeter, the tardigrade is by no means a sizeable animal.
 In fact, you’ve probably never seen one.
 But don’t let its minuscule stature fool you.
 It may be teeny, but it’s probably tougher than you are.